 Today, as the biggest city in the Kyushuu territory, Fukuoka bridges Japan with Seoul and Shanghai as a port city and is now home to many IT companies.
 Areas like Gion and Tenjin hold small streets and alleys you can explore to get a feeling of the local lifestyle.
 Meanwhile, Fukuoka at night emanates a beautiful neon glow.

 To be candid, I wrote about my manga adventure in Fukuoka, but finding an adventure in the day was a different story.
 Fukuoka holds a quiet lifestyle, linking to beaches and parks.
+There are definitely more places to visit in Japan to fill a longer itinerary, but lets start with Fukuoka first!

 Things to do and see in Fukuoka